 Developing Bad Habits

 - Beach sometimes develops poor habits doing just the opposite of these, trying to dribble too much, staying stationary and putting your foot on the ball.

 Full Field Fitness

-Although it does provide a certain level of fitness in a slightly different manner you can’t compare beach fitness to full field 90minute fitness outdoors.
+- Although it does provide a certain level of fitness in a slightly different manner you can’t compare beach fitness to full field 90minute fitness outdoors.

 - Knowing when to step, when to drop and when to stay home can get lost in a 3v3 oriented game like beach is.

-Which Attributes Make a Great Beach Player?
+Which Types Of Goalies Make Great Beach Soccer Goalies?

 Do A Lot of Pro’s Play Beach Soccer in the Off Season and After They Retire?